basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 **Note**: The names `map_bucket`, `set_bucket`, and `counter_bucket` are _not_ reserved terms.
 You are always free to name bucket types whatever you like, with the exception of `default`.

-Once you've created a datatype, you can check to make sure that the bucket property configuration associated with that type is correct.
+Once you've created a Riak Data Type, you can check to make sure that the bucket property configuration associated with that type is correct.
 This can be done through the `riak-admin` interface.

 ```bash
 riak-admin bucket-type status map_bucket
 ```

-This will return a list of bucket properties and their associated values in the form of `proerty: value`.
+This will return a list of bucket properties and their associated values in the form of `property: value`.
 If our `map_bucket` bucket type has been set properly, we should see the following pair in our console output:

 ```bash
 datatype: map